Modeling Empathic Similarity in Personal Narratives: User Study

 Participants rated their mood, wrote a personal story, then rated their empathy towards the stories retrieved by the baseline and proposed models.
 They additionally answered questions about the story they wrote (main event, emotion, and moral of the story) and their demographic information (age, ethnicity, and gender).

-\paragraph{User Interface.} We designed a web interface similar to a guided journaling app (Appendix \ref{user_study_interface}) and distributed the link to the interface during the study.
+\textbf{User Interface.} We designed a web interface similar to a guided journaling app and distributed the link to the interface during the study.
 The interface connects to a server run on a GPU machine (4x Nvidia A40s, 256GB of RAM, and 64 cores), which retrieves story responses in real time.

-\paragraph{Writing Prompts and Stories Retrieved. }We carefully designed writing prompts to present to the participants to elicit highly personal stories, inspired by questions from the Life Story Interview \cite{mcadams_life_nodate}, an approach from social science to gather key moments from a person's life.
+\textbf{Writing Prompts and Stories Retrieved. }We carefully designed writing prompts to present to the participants to elicit highly personal stories, inspired by questions from the Life Story Interview \cite{mcadams_life_nodate}, an approach from social science to gather key moments from a person's life.

-\paragraph{Conditions. }We used a within-subject study design, where each participant was exposed to 2 conditions presented in random order.
-In Condition 1, participants read a story retrieved by our best performing model (BART + fine-tuning).
+\textbf{Conditions. }We used a within-subject study design, where each participant was exposed to 2 conditions presented in random order.
+In Condition 1, participants read a story retrieved by our best performing model on the empathic similarity task (BART + finetuning).
 In Condition 2, participants read a story retrieved by SBERT.
 For both models, we select the best response that minimizes cosine distance.

-\paragraph{Measures. }To measure empathy towards each story, we used a shortened version of the State Empathy Survey \cite{shen_scale_2010}, which contains 7 questions covering affective (sharing of others' feelings), cognitive (adopting another's point of view), and associative (identification with others) aspects of situational empathy.
+\textbf{Measures. }To measure empathy towards each story, we used a shortened version of the State Empathy Survey \cite{shen_scale_2010}, which contains 7 questions covering affective (sharing of others' feelings), cognitive (adopting another's point of view), and associative (identification with others) aspects of situational empathy.
 We also ask users to provide a free-text explanation of whether and why they found the retrieved story empathically resonant, to gain qualitative insights into their experience.